revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Collections.md

 <blockquote>

-In the case of Array and ArrayList in C#, we access the elements from the collection using the index position.
-The index position of the elements starts from zero (0) to the number of elements – 1.
-But it is very difficult for us to remember the index position of the element to access the values.
+In the case of Array and ArrayList in C#, we access the elements from the collection using the index position.The index position of the elements starts from zero (0) to the number of elements – 1.But it is very difficult for us to remember the index position of the element to access the values.

-**For example**, let us say we have an employee array that contains the name, address, mobile, dept no, email id, employee id, salary, location, etc. Now if I want to know the email id or dept number of the employee then it is very difficult for me to use the index position.
+**For example**, let us say we have an employee array that contains the name, address, mobile, dept no, email id, employee id, salary, location, etc.Now if I want to know the email id or dept number of the employee then it is very difficult for me to use the index position.

 </blockquote>